 There are no material items of income and expenditure that are not detailed in the notes below.
-Materiality is defined as 2% of prior gross year expenditure for the Council, which is the figure used for the purposes of the annual external audit of the Statement of Accounts.
-That figure is £1.7m for 2020/21.
+Materiality is defined as 2% of prior gross year expenditure for the Council, which is broadly consistent with the materiality calculation used as part of the annual external audit of the Statement of Accounts.
+The figure used for the purpose of this note is £2.2m for 2022/23.